Whatsapp Icon

 • Magnetic Resonance Imaging (MRI): MRI is particularly useful in distinguishing soft tissue sarcomas from other tissue types and determining the tumor's size and depth.

-• Computed Tomography (CT) Scans: CT scans are helpful in identifying visceral sarcomas and understanding the tumor's relationship with nearby tissues.
+• Computed Tomography (CT) Scans: CT scans help identify visceral sarcomas and understand the tumor's relationship with nearby tissues.

 • Positron Emission Tomography (PET) Scans: PET scans can provide information about the metabolic activity of the tumor, which may help in determining its aggressiveness.